jkile/pi-hub-repo/README.md

 # pi-hub-repo

-A truly fullstack web development project by the Underwater-Squad.
+A fullstack locally hosted deployment server project by the Underwater-Squad.

 The goal of this project is to create a custom github clone hosted locally on private hardware.